 Your Housing Contract Offer

 We will notify you by email if we have a space to offer.
-Our goals is to notify you a minimum of 30 days prior to your requested occupancy date.
+Our goal is to notify you a minimum of 30 days prior to your latest requested occupancy date.
 All housing offers are based on: